Registering Advisees for 2014-15

-Each student will receive an Enrollment Worksheet for On-Line Registration by email on or about February 1.
-They have been advised to bring this sheet to their registration conference along with their unofficial transcript and current schedule.
+Each student will receive a link to the Registration Steps and Worksheet.
+They have been advised to bring the Registration worksheet to their registration conference along with their unofficial transcript and current schedule.
 This worksheet is intended to inform your discussion with the student and will only be returned to the Registrar's Office if a course cannot be registered through the Cornell Registration System.

 - Students must register for all 8 blocks and may only register for vacation blocks if they will be a senior next year.
 Seniors must register for blocks 1-4 if they will graduate in January, or all 8 blocks if they will graduate in May.
 Seniors may register for as many vacation blocks as they need.

 - Pending Internships, pending Individual Projects, and Vacation blocks may be registered through Self-Service using INTRN, PROJ, and VAC.

 Students may have some questions about the bidding system or registration in general.
 Please do not hesitate to refer them to our office, or to call us if we can assist you in answering those questions.
 To help you and your advisees during the registration session, seats available in each course are available on the Course Schedule.